plewis/plewis.github.io/phylogenetics/papers2026.md

 :heavy_check_mark: Suchard, M. A., R. E. Weiss, and J. S. Sinsheimer.
 2001.
 [Bayesian selection of continuous-time Markov chain evolutionary models.](https://doi.org/10.1093/oxfordjournals.molbev.a003872) Molecular Biology and Evolution 18:1001-1013.
 (Early use of hierarchical models in phylogenetics.)

+:heavy_check_mark: Swofford, D. L., and L. S. Kubatko.
+2024.
+Species tree estimation using site pattern frequencies, Chapter 4, pgs.
+68-88 in Species Tree Inference: A Guide to Methods and Applications, edited by L. Kubatko and L. Knowles.

 Swofford, D. L., Waddell, P. J., Huelsenbeck, J. P., Foster, P. G., Lewis, P. O., and Rogers, J. S. 2001.
 Bias in Phylogenetic Estimation and Its Relevance to the Choice between Parsimony and Likelihood Methods.
 Systematic Biology, 50(4), 525–539.

 Sytsma, K. J., and L. D. Gottlieb.
 1986.
 Chloroplast DNA evidence for the origin of the genus _Heterogaura_ from a species of _Clarkia_ (Onagraceae).
 PNAS 83: 5554-5557.
 (Outgroup may be part of ingroup)

 :heavy_check_mark: Tavaré, S. 1986.
 Some probabilistic and statistical problems in the analysis of DNA sequences.
 Lectures on Mathematics in the Life Sciences 17:57-86.

-Thorne, J. L., H. Kishino, and I. S. Painter.
+:heavy_check_mark: Thorne, J. L., H. Kishino, and I. S. Painter.
 1998.
 Estimating the rate of evolution of the rate of molecular evolution.
 Molecular Biology and Evolution 15: 1647-1657.
 (Correlated relaxed clocks)

 :heavy_check_mark: Tuffley, C., and M. Steel.
 1997.
 Links between maximum likelihood and maximum parsimony under a simple model of substitution.
 Bulletin of Mathematical Biology 59:581-607

-Tuffley C, Steel M. 1998.
+:heavy_check_mark: Tuffley C, Steel M. 1998.
 Modeling the covarion hypothesis of nucleotide substitution.
 Math Biosci.
 147:63–91. (covarion model)

 :heavy_check_mark: Van Den Bussche, R., Baker, R., Huelsenbeck, J. P., and Hillis, D. M. 1998.
 [Base compositional bias and phylogenetic analyses: A test of the “flying DNA” hypothesis.](https://doi.org/10.1006/mpev.1998.0531) Molecular Phylogenetics and Evolution, 10(3), 408–416.